 member should obtain local directory information about the missing student and immediately

-notify a Resident Assistant/Director and/or the Residence Life Director.
+notify a Resident Assistant/Director and/or the Office of Residence Life.
+Residence

-If pursuing known contacts has not yielded confirmation that the student is not missing, the Residence Life Director may invoke one or more of the following measures may to determine recent activity by the student reported as missing:
+If pursuing known contacts has not yielded confirmation that the student is not missing, the Office of Residence Life may invoke one or more of the following measures may to determine recent activity by the student reported as missing:

 Procedure for Notification of Missing Student

 If Public Safety Officers determine that a student for whom a missing person report has been filed has been missing for 24 hours, then within the next 24 hours, they must:

 The above procedures do not preclude College officials from making a determination that a student is missing before the student has been missing for a full 24 hours or initiating notification procedures as soon as it determines that the student is missing.

 Noise that is sustained must not be audible to other students living within the residence hall rooms, hallways, lounges, or public areas in which may cause disturbance.
 Instruments or amplifiers producing an excessive volume are prohibited within the residence halls.
 Exceptions may only be made in the LLC for Fine Arts Students, as a practice room is available for instrumental use.
 No amplified sound is permitted outside the residence halls without the permission of the Office of Residence Life.